 He was a student at the privately funded Princeton Aviation School and then at its successor, the government-organized School of Military Aeronautics (“ground school”) at Princeton.
-He graduated with the first class on August 25, 1917.3 Along with Elliott White Springs and others from this class, Bulkley went from Princeton to an army training field at Mineola on Long Island; there Springs worked out a deal that allowed him, Bulkley, and Bonham Hagood Bostick to get in more time in the air.4Bulkley was one of the cadets from his ground school class selected for training in Italy and thus among the 150 cadets of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
+He graduated with the first class on August 25, 1917.3 Along with Elliott White Springs and others from this class, Bulkley went from Princeton to an army training field at Mineola on Long Island; there Springs worked out a deal that allowed him, Bulkley, and Bonham Hagood Bostick to get in more time in the air.4Bulkley was one of the men from his ground school class selected for training in Italy and thus among the 150 men of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for England on September 21, 1917, docking at Liverpool on October 2, 1917.
-The cadets then proceeded not to Italy, but to Oxford.
+The men then proceeded not to Italy, but to Oxford.
 George Augustus Vaughn, Bulkley’s good friend and Princeton classmate, wrote home on October 4, 1917: “We are not going to carry out our original plans at all, but now expect to receive all our training somewhere here in England.
-How it all happened I do not know, and could not tell you if I did, but just at present we are here at Oxford, about to start another ground school course.”5 Among the extracurricular activities at Oxford mentioned by Vaughn and others were bicycle rides into the country, and there is an engaging photo from this period of Bulkley, Walter Chalaire, and another cadet with their bikes.
+How it all happened I do not know, and could not tell you if I did, but just at present we are here at Oxford, about to start another ground school course.”5 Among the extracurricular activities at Oxford mentioned by Vaughn and others were bicycle rides into the country, and there is an engaging photo from this period of Bulkley, Walter Chalaire, and another cadet (as they were now called) with their bikes.
 Another photo from about the same time includes Bulkley, Chalaire, Henry Bradley Frost, and Donald Elsworth Carlton.

 Bulkley was among those chosen by Springs to go from Oxford to No. 1 Training Depot Squadron at Stamford (rather than to Grantham for machine gun training), based on his having had some flying experience at Princeton; they departed Oxford for Stamford on November 5, 1917.6 They were housed in Stamford initially in what was reputed to be a haunted house (“no one in town will live here, so the government has taken it over as a barracks for its officers”), and then “about a half mile out of town, at no less ceremonious a place than the town work house.”7 It was thus a welcome change when Bulkley and Vaughn went up to Nottingham together on November 28, 1917, for a show, and dinner and a night at the Victoria Hotel, where they had “real beds for the first time since we left the states.”
 On Thanksgiving day they saw an American movie “and about four o’clock headed for Grantham, where all the rest of our bunch are.
 They had arranged a big Thanksgiving dinner, and we had quite a reunion.”8